mondelez-mulesoft-eng/.github/docs/mule-idam.md

 ## Additional Information
 More detailed information is available for you once you have been added to this GitHub Organization.
-You can view the (private version of this documentation here)[https://github.com/mondelez-mulesoft-eng/platform-project-tasks/wiki/MuleSoft-Identity-Management].
+You can view the [private version of this documentation here](https://github.com/mondelez-mulesoft-eng/platform-project-tasks/wiki/MuleSoft-Identity-Management).